enkidevs/curriculum/JavaScript/Ecmascript 2015/yield.md

 }
 ```

-When we use yield* it iterates over values supplied tp the expression (in this case the array).
+When we use yield* it iterates over values supplied to the expression (in this case the array).

 yield* could also be used to split work between two generators: